-- Information on Chinese fisheries targeting Japanese flying squid is very limited. - This fishery is part of the East China Sea and Yellow Sea Japanese flying squid trawl FIP.
+FisheryProgress - East China Sea and Yellow Sea Japanese flying squid trawl.

 - This fishery is unlikely to impact endangered, threatened and protected (ETP) species. - Bycatch in this fishery is considered low. - This fishery is unlikely to have a significant impact on the sea bed.